murchandamus/bips/bip-update-process.md

 ### References

 [champ]: '''Why do we prefer Champion over Author?'''
 Sometimes BIP authors discontinue work on BIPs or leave Bitcoin development.
-In that case another proponent may adopt the BIP as a new owner.</ref>
+In that case another proponent may adopt the BIP as a new owner.

 - [BIP 1: BIP Purpose and Guidelines](bip-0001.mediawiki)
 - [BIP 2: BIP Process, revised](BIP-0002.mediawiki)